tainabittencourt/Cumulative-and-self-reinforcing-Spatial-Inequalities/README.md

 The codes presented in this directory are divided into 4 sections:

 1.0.
-Downloads
+Downloads:
 Script to download and store sociodemographic data from 2010 Brazilian Census (Sample and Universe)

-1.1 Urban structure
+1.1 Urban structure:
 Script to:
 (i) redefine metropolitan regions based on density and work trips;
 (ii) classify urban workers into occupational classes according to the EGP class scheme;